 3 cups all-purpose flour

 1 teaspoon ground ginger

 2 cups powdered sugar

 black food gel dye

-In a medium bowl whisk together the flour, ginger, cinnamon, nutmeg , baking soda and salt.
+In a medium bowl whisk together the flour, ginger, cinnamon, nutmeg , baking powder and salt.
 Set aside.

 In the bowl of an electric mixer cream the butter and brown sugar until combined.